J-JMN/Phase-4-superheroes-lab/README.md

 -   `PATCH /powers/<id>`: Update a power's description.
 -   `POST /hero_powers`: Assign a power to a hero.

+## Support and Contact

+For questions or support, please open an issue in the GitHub repository or contact [Joseph Mburu] at [joseph.mburu3@student.moringaschool.com].

 ## License

 This project is licensed under the MIT License.